saltict/availproject.github.io/docs/operate/node/0060-relay-node.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 This guide provides a step-by-step walkthrough for setting up a relay node, which can help resolve connectivity issues between network peers.

-Follow the installation and configuration steps below to get your relay node up and running.
+Before you start, ensure that you meet the [<ins>system requirements</ins>](/docs/operate/requirements.md).

 ## Step 1: Compile the Binary